-Administration opposes airlines in lawsuit over crew breaks
+Biden administration opposes airlines in lawsuit over crew breaks

 The Biden administration has sided against the airline industry and urged the U.S. Supreme Court on Wednesday to uphold a California law that would provide more rest and meal breaks than airline crews are guaranteed under federal rules.

-The U.S. solicitor general and other administration officials said in a filing that California’s law is not pre-empted by the Federal Aviation Administration’s authority to regulate airline safety.
+The U.S. solicitor general and other administration officials said in a filing that California’s law is not preempted by the Federal Aviation Administration’s authority to regulate airline safety.

 A federal appeals court ruled in 2021 that California was within its rights to apply a law on employee rest and meal breaks to the airline industry.
 The original defendant, Virgin America, was later bought by Alaska Airlines, which asked the Supreme Court to overturn the decision.